alanionunes/alanionunes/README.md

 My name is Alânio.

-- 😄 I would like to become a back-end developer
+- 😄 I would like to become a full-stack developer
 - 🚀 I’m currently looking for a job and learning opportunity
-- 💻 Java, JavaScript, HTML, CSS.
+- 💻 PHP, JavaScript, HTML, CSS.
 - 💬 Let's talk about I.T., series, movies, games.